Wide and flat or narrow and deep?

 2) You will never “graduate” from low-paying jobs to high-paying jobs for a particular customer.
 The economic level at which you start your business relationship with a customer is usually the level at which you will stay.
 So if your flat and wide customer decides to become deep by hiring you for more work, they will often expect the same pricing as before.

-Your number one job is not to make photos but rather it’s to make customers.
+Your number one job is not to make photos, it’s to make customers.

 A small photography business doesn’t have the time or resources to chase everyone.
 A common metaphor is the sales funnel.

-If you think photography is a numbers game then you need to make your funnel very wide to catch as many potential customers as possible.
-You go wide by shooting anything and everything and/or by charging relatively low prices.
+If you think photography is a numbers game then you need to make your funnel very wide to catch as many customers as possible.
+You go wide by shooting anything and everything, or by charging low prices.

-But if you think that you can’t provide all photo services to all customers then you would make your funnel narrow at the top: target only specific types of customer.
-You would try to market yourself as the photo expert for these specific customers.
-You would also have higher prices because (i) higher pricing is one way to make your funnel narrow, and (ii) experts are expected to charge more.
+But if you think you can’t provide all photo services to all customers, then you would make your funnel narrow at the top: target only specific types of customers.
+You would try to market yourself as a photo expert.
+You can have higher prices because (i) higher pricing is one way to make your funnel narrow, and (ii) experts are expected to charge more.

-Retail photographers often try to develop a deep customer base, for example: wedding photography, baby pictures, family portraits and high-school seniors.
+Retail photographers often try to develop a deep customer base.
+For example, a retail photographer might do wedding photography, baby pictures, family portraits and high-school seniors.
 All of these use a similar skill set to fulfill the photo requirements that a family might have.

-Corporate photographers do the same when they target business customers, for example: business portraits, business conferences, annual reports and public relations.
+Corporate photographers do the same when they target business customers.
+For example, a corporate photographer will do business portraits, business conferences, annual reports and public relations.
 These use a similar skill set to fulfill the marketing needs of a business.

 Note that “skill set” is not about equipment.
 It’s about knowing and fulfilling customer expectations.
 A retail customer has different expectations than a corporate customer.